sociocracyforall/sofatime.js/README.md

+# Development notes

+To build and host for dev work run `npm run dev`.
+This will call the dev script in package.json which uses vite to host it and watch for changes.

+vite does not do any typechecking.
+To check run `tsc --watch` in root of repository.

 # sofatime Wordpress plugin
 ### use a shortcode to display a date and time in user's local or chosen timezone